chakki-works/namaco/README.md

 # namaco
-***namaco*** is a library for character-based Named Entity Recognition.
-Especially, namaco will focus on Japanese and Chinese named entity recognition.
+***namaco*** is a library for character-based Named Entity Recognition. namaco will especially focus on Japanese and Chinese named entity recognition.

 The following picture is an expected completion image:
 <img src="https://github.com/Hironsan/anago/blob/docs/docs/images/example.ja2.png?raw=true">